Ku Klux Klan members in United States politics

 This is a partial list of notable historical figures in U.S. national politics who were members of the Ku Klux Klan (KKK) before taking office.
 Membership of the Klan is secret.
 Political opponents sometimes allege that a person was a member of the Klan, or was supported at the polls by Klan members.

 Politicians who were active in the Ku Klux Klan

 In 2018, The Washington Post reported that, by 1930, the KKK, while its "membership remained semi-secret, claimed 11 governors, 16 senators and as many as 75 congressmen – roughly split between Republicans and Democrats."
 The actual names were never released.
-The Washington Post also reported that the 1924 Democratic National Convention was not called a "Klanbake," and the KKK did not control the Democratic Party in 1924, contrary to false claims made in the 21st century.